South African cuisine

 Potjiekos, literally translated to "small pot food", is a stew prepared outdoors in a traditional round, cast iron, three-legged pot.
 This one is being cooked on a fire, locally known as a braai.

-South African cuisine reflects the diverse range of culinary traditions embodied by the various communities that inhabit the country.
-Among the indigenous peoples of South Africa, the Khoisan foraged over 300 species of edible food plants, such as the rooibos shrub legume, whose culinary value continues to exert a salient influence on South African cuisine.
+South African cuisine draws from the culinary traditions of the various communities that inhabit the country.
+Among the indigenous peoples of South Africa, the Khoisan foraged over 300 species of edible food plants, such as the rooibos shrub legume, whose culinary value continues to influence South African cuisine.
 Subsequent encounters with Bantu pastoralists facilitated the emergence of cultivated crops and domestic cattle, which supplemented traditional Khoisan techniques of meat preservation.
-In addition, Bantu-speaking communities forged an extensive repertoire of culinary ingredients and dishes, many of which are still consumed today in traditional settlements and urban entrepôts alike.
+In addition, Bantu-speaking communities produced an extensive repertoire of ingredients and dishes, many of which are still consumed today in traditional settlements and urban entrepôts alike.

+South African cuisine is heavily based on meat consumption.
+A widely observed culinary tradition is braai, a social event in which South Africans gather to cook meat over an open fire.
+A popular South African snack is biltong, an air dried, seasoned meat.

 History

 The San peoples were hunter-gatherers, who mostly depended on foods like tortoises, crayfish, coconuts, and squash.
 Agriculture was introduced to South Africa by the Bantu peoples, who continue in the cultivation of grain, starch fruit and root tubers — in the manner of maize, squash, and sweet potatoes, following their introduction in the Columbian exchange, displacing the production of many Old World food crops.
 Mabele (red sorghum) and madumbe (cocoyam, taro, or arrowroot) also continue to be widely cultivated.

-By the 17th century, Dutch and British foodways brought via European immigration resulted in further culinary diffusion.
-The Cape Malay community founded a distinctive diasporic cuisine, derived largely from Southeast Asian culinary traditions, while Afrikaner voortrekkers further inland adapted Dutch, Khoisan, Cape Malay and Bantu foodways to accommodate their peripatetic lifestyle.
+By the 17th century, Dutch and British foodways, introduced through European immigration, contributed to further culinary diffusion.
+The Cape Malay community founded a distinctive diasporic cuisine, derived largely from Southeast Asian culinary traditions, while Afrikaner voortrekkers further inland adapted Dutch, Khoisan, Cape Malay, and Bantu foodways to accommodate their peripatetic lifestyle.
 In addition, French Huguenot refugees, many of whom settled in Franschhoek, played an instrumental role in developing South Africa's viticultural industry.

-During the period of British colonial rule, immigrants from Asia, many of whom arrived as indentured laborers in the 19th century, further enriched the culinary oeuvre of South Africa.
-In particular, Indian South Africans brought a wealth of spices, seasonings and dishes, historically associated with KwaZulu-Natal, although Indian cuisine is currently widely available across South Africa and consumed by all ethnic groups.
+During the period of British colonial rule, immigrants from Asia, many of whom arrived as indentured laborers in the 19th century, further enriched South Africa's culinary repertoire.
+In particular, Indian South Africans introduced a wealth of spices, seasonings, and dishes, historically associated with KwaZulu-Natal.
+However, Indian cuisine is now widely available across South Africa and consumed by all ethnic groups.

 Disinvestments and sanctions imposed on South Africa during apartheid stifled the country's culinary output.
-At this time shebeens, situated in urban townships, became very popular and often served as non-formal community centers, especially for black South Africans who pursued their cultural and culinary traditions.
-Following the end of apartheid, South African cuisine witnessed a renaissance, with diverse culinary options available in most of the country's major cities catering to tourists, expatriates and local residents.
+At this time, shebeens, situated in urban townships, became very popular and often served as non-formal community centers, especially for black South Africans who maintained their cultural and culinary traditions.
+Following the end of apartheid, South African cuisine witnessed a renaissance, with diverse culinary options available in most of the country's major cities catering to tourists, expatriates, and residents.
 In addition, South African ingredients and dishes have attained greater visibility worldwide, owing to the burgeoning South African diaspora.